hugorodrigues/octosecret/README.md

 To decrypt:
 ```
-$ octosecret decrypt sensitive.file.hugorodrigues.octosecret
+$ octosecret decrypt /some/sensitive.file.hugorodrigues.octosecret

 Success!
-You file has been saved to sensitive.file
+You file has been saved to /some/sensitive.file
 ```

 ## Text